BunsenFeng/TwiBot-20/README.md

 Q: What is train.json, dev.json, test.json and support.json?

 A: These four files contain the training, validation, test and support set of TwiBot-20.
 As for the support set, "In order to preserve the dense graph structure follow relationship forms, we also provide unsupervised users as the support set of TwiBot-20."
 (Sec.
 4.5) The support set could also enable semi-supervised learning.

+#### Comments
+- In order to use the tweet-level method Kudugunta _et al._ on the account-level tasks, we make some changes to the model architecture.